Purchasing a Corgi Bliss Puppy

 All Maine Residents pay an additional tax of 5.5% of the purchase price.

 Pickup or Portsmouth Meet & Greet

 The long wait is over!
 Now that your home is ready for the new addition, you are ready to make the trip to get your pup.
-If you want to save driving time, we usually make a trip to Portsmouth, NH on the weekend after they turn 8 weeks.
+If you want to save driving time, we usually make a trip to Portsmouth, NH on the weekend after they can go home ( 10 weeks of age).
 This is a good chance to cut out 7 hours of driving, and meet other future puppy owners.
 We do charge an extra $100.00 for this service to cover our trip.

 All of our puppies go home with their own puppy bag full of goodies!
 These are a few of the items that you will find in your puppy's to-go-pack when you take them home!